NickLauHL/Paper-Notes/_posts/2025-12-07-JCR-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 A key factor that motivates protective self-presentation is the multiple audience problem (Leary 1995), communicating with different audiences simultaneously.
 One well-known protective self-presentation strategy involves limiting what one says publicly to reduce the risk of negative evaluations from others.

+<span style="color: red; font-weight: bold">Stereotype Content Model</span>

+Stereotype Content Model, which explains how people tend to perceive and evaluate others, the other fundamental dimension of social judgment, warmth, is also important to consumers and normally judged by others **before** competence.
+People are concerned with conveying warmth before worrying about being seen as competent.

 ## Emperical